 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-Is Software Testing a Sentimental Task?
+Is Software Testing an Emotional Endeavor?

-Daily situation | Feeling | Relevance | Prevention or input as a tester |
+Everyday scenario | Emotion | Relevance | Prevention or tester’s input |

 ---|---|---|---|

-How would you feel if the grocery bag burst while carrying it? | Oh My God!!!
-Can’t it handle this load? | This is how customers feel when the website you tested (although it functions properly) crashes when the 100th user logs in simultaneously. | Customers often have uncertain requirements or the requirements keep changing.
-However, as a tester, if we pay attention to the requirements and their implications, we can test accordingly. |
+What if the grocery bag splits while transporting it? | Really!!!
+Can’t it bear this much weight? | That’s how patrons feel when the online portal you tested (despite working perfectly) breaks down when the 100th user logs in concurrently. | Customers often possess uncertain needs or the needs keep fluctuating.
+Yet, being a tester, if we stay heedful towards the needs and their consequences, we can conduct tests adequately. |

-How would you react to a knife that fails to cut the fruit when your toddler desperately wants it? | Want to get rid of it | This is how customers curse the FTP site you tested when it fails to transfer data while their customers are waiting for it | Negative testing and thinking out-of-the-box can help identify scenarios that end-users may encounter. |
+What would be your response to a knife that can’t cut a fruit when your toddler wants it urgently? | Feel like getting rid of it | That’s how patrons curse the FTP site that you tested when it isn’t able to transmit data while their patrons are anticipating it. | By carrying out negative testing and thinking outside the box, we can detect situations that end-users might encounter. |

-How would you react if you discovered that you were late for work because the clock wasn’t working properly? | Frustrated.
-They said this clock was automatic and needed minimal maintenance, so what is this? | This is how customers get frustrated when they have to contact your customer care repeatedly within a week.
-Either the product was not adequately tested or the customer was not properly educated. | Software testing entails various responsibilities.
-It’s not just about testing the product; it involves providing a comprehensive review, understanding the customers, and anticipating how they will feel using or observing specific behaviors in the product. |
+What would be your response if you find out that you’re late for work due to the clock malfunctioning? | Irritated.
+They claimed this clock was automatic and required minimal upkeep, so what’s happened here? | That’s how customers feel annoyed when they have to keep contacting your customer care within a week.
+Either the product was not examined thoroughly or the customer wasn’t educated about it correctly. | Software testing encompasses diverse duties.
+It’s not just about appraising the product, it involves offering a holistic review, understanding the customers, and predicting how they would respond to specific behaviors in the product. |

-How would an administrator react when the downloaded report from the badge system turns out to be blank at the end of the month due to minor system changes? | Lost and unsure what to do | This is how customers respond when the antivirus confidently provided fails to start on time due to a time zone issue, allowing a critical virus to infect the system. | Thinking globally and understanding the customer’s stake in the product, as well as considering this perspective during testing. |
+How would an administrator respond when the report downloaded from the badge system turns out blank at the end of the month owing to some trivial system updates? | Feeling lost and unsure of what to do next | That’s how customers react when the antivirus given with confidence fails to start on time due to a timezone issue, letting a critical virus corrupt the system. | Thinking internationally and acknowledging the customer’s stake in the product along with considering this viewpoint during the testing process. |

-How would you control your anger when you’re getting ready for an important event and discover that the tailor forgot to attach the buttons to your dress? | Angry and tempted to slap the tailor | This is how customers are expected to react when they realize that the outsourced testing project, marked as “successfully completed” on your end, failed to consider the GUI during testing (simply because it was not mentioned in the document) | Certain essential aspects must be checked in each iteration, which every tester should be familiar with.
-Incremental knowledge updates are necessary to handle missing elements not mentioned in artifacts but are important for testing. |
+How would you manage your rage when you’re getting ready for a significant occasion and find out that the tailor forgot to fix the buttons to your attire? | Furious and feeling like smacking the tailor | That’s how customers are likely to react when they learn that the outsourced testing project, which was declared as “successfully completed” at your end, neglected to account for the GUI during testing (simply because it wasn’t documented) | Certain crucial facets need to be reviewed in each iteration, which every tester should know.
+Regular knowledge upgrades are vital to handle missing details that aren’t mentioned in the documents but are essential for testing. |

-How disappointed would you be if you visited an amusement park you had been longing to go to and discovered that it was closed on Mondays? | Why don’t they provide this information? | This is how excited customers feel when they attempt to install software on an unsupported Windows version because the user guide failed to mention specific support for Windows versions. | As a tester, it is your responsibility to review documents, especially the user guide, irrespective of whether it was included in your task list.
-Providing feedback and highlighting incorrect information in the user guide is always appreciated. |
+How dejected would you feel if you visit an amusement park you have been desiring to go to and find out that it stays shut on Mondays? | Why didn’t they offer this information? | That’s how excited customers feel when they try to install software on an unsupported version of Windows because the user manual failed to state specific support for different Windows versions. | As a tester, it is your duty to scrutinize documents, particularly the user manual, regardless if it was a part of your assignment or not.
+Providing feedback and indicating incorrect details in the user manual is always valuable. |

-How would you handle a situation as a product owner when you discover that the color of the product is incorrect just before delivery? | Why did we find this out so late?
-Why wasn’t it identified earlier? | This is how the project manager, company management, customers (who are eagerly awaiting the product), and others react when a bug is discovered late in the process. | Testers should report issues as soon as they are identified.
-If something seems questionable, seek clarification, always have the latest documents, think pragmatically, and provide input accordingly. |
+As a product owner, how would you handle a situation when you discover just before the delivery that the product’s color is incorrect? | Why did this come to light so late?
+Why wasn’t this noticed earlier? | That’s how the project manager, company’s management, customers (who are keenly waiting for the product), etc., respond when a bug is detected late in the process. | Testers ought to report problems as soon as they are found.
+If anything appears doubtful, seek clarification, always keep the latest documents handy, think practically, and provide feedback as per that. |